Yecats/SuperSpaceShooter/DevelopmentChallenges.md

 ### Player Profiles
 **Difficulty:** Hard   |   **Skills:** Coding, User Interface

+Player profiles are an excellent way to draw your players into your game.
+Profiles can store achievements, customization unlocks, friends, etc. In Super Space Shooter, the player profile challenge would lay the ground work for future enhancements to occur.
+That means that it would handle connecting to a service or database in order to store information.
+The remaining 'hard' challenges will use this feature in order to fully function.

+*Note: Some external services you could integrate with are Google Play or [PlayFab](https://playfab.com/).*

+### Achievements
+**Difficulty:** Hard   |   **Skills:** Coding, User Interface

+Achievements are a very common component of video games.
+With Super Space Shooter, players could earn achievements for attacking a certain amount and/or type of enemy.
+For example, there could be three achievments around killing a "Small Enemy" unlocked at the 10, 50 and 100 kill mark.

+If doing local integration, then there would need to be a way to store the information and tie it to the player.
+Another option for storing achievements is to integrate with Google Play or [PlayFab](https://playfab.com/).

 ### Ship Customization
 **Difficulty:** Hard   |   **Skills:** Coding, User Interface

 There's only one player ship and weapon combination available to players.
-This could be expanded to let players choose the color, model and weapon combination for their ship
+This could be expanded to let players choose the color, model and weapon combination for their ship.
+If this feature was integrated with the Player Profile and Achievement challenges, it could be enhanced to unlock new customization skins based on when an achievement has been earned.
-.

 ### Leaderboard
 **Difficulty:** Hard   |   **Skills:** Coding, User Interface

 Players earn points based on the amount of enemies that they have killed.
 Once they die, their information should be logged into a leaderboard.
 This logic could be based off of whether or not they made the top X of the list or it could be a long running history.

-Another option for creating a leaderboard is to integrate with Android, iPhone, Windows or [PlayFab](https://playfab.com/) services.
+Another option for creating a leaderboard is to integrate with  Google Play or [PlayFab](https://playfab.com/).

-### Achievements
-**Difficulty:** Hard   |   **Skills:** Coding, User Interface

-Achievements are a very common component of video games.
-With Super Space Shooter, players could earn achievements for attacking a certain amount and/or type of enemy.
-For example, there could be three achievments around killing a "Small Enemy" unlocked at the 10, 50 and 100 kill mark.

-If doing local integration, then there would need to be a way to store the information and tie it to the player.
-Another option for storing achievements is to integrate with Android, iPhone, Windows or [PlayFab](https://playfab.com/) services.